Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Introduction

-Most of the crucial aspects of Floquet theory and Floquet engineering for graphene and other direct materials have been successfully experimentally realized, including both the induction of nonequilibrium band structures and the emergence of topological properties.
-The most crucial and commonly used methods for the experimental investigation of Floquet states have been pump–probe and time- and angle-resolved photoemission spectroscopy (tr-ARPES) measurements.
-This experiments demonstrated most crucial results in the theory of electron dressed states, including demonstrated light-induced band renormalization and the opening of dynamical gaps at the Dirac points\,\cite{wang2026observation, merboldt2025observation}, Floquet band crossings, accompanied by coherent Floquet sidebands\,\cite{Chen2026few, wang2013observation} A detailed comparison between the theoretical and experimental results are provided in Ref.~[\onlinecite{sentef2015theory}].
+Most of the crucial aspects of Floquet theory and Floquet engineering for graphene and other Dirac materials have been successfully experimentally realized, including both the induction of non-equilibrium band structures and the emergence of topological properties.
+The most crucial and widely used methods for the experimental investigation of Floquet states are pump–probe and time- and angle-resolved photoemission spectroscopy (tr-ARPES).
+These experiments demonstrated most crucial results in the theory of electron dressed states, including light-induced band renormalization and the opening of dynamical gaps at the Dirac points\,\cite{wang2026observation, merboldt2025observation}, Floquet band crossings, accompanied by coherent Floquet sidebands\,\cite{Chen2026few, wang2013observation} A detailed comparison between the theoretical and experimental results are provided in Ref.~[\onlinecite{sentef2015theory}].
 Recently, ultrafast optical driving was applied to engineer transient Berry curvature and anomalous Hall responses.\,\cite{hubener2017creating, beaulieu2024berry}

-Apart from the changes to the energy spectrum and band gaps, optical driving fields have become powerful and widely used tools to induce and control topological phases in graphene and related materials.
+Apart from changes in the energy spectrum and band gaps, optical driving fields have become powerful and widely used tools for inducing and controlling topological phases in graphene and related materials.
 Opening a gap results in breaking the time-reversal symmetry and creating a Haldane-like Chern insulator with light-tunable band topology \cite{lindner2011floquet,oka2009floquet}, higher-order topology, and dynamical band inversion in transition metal dichalcogenides \,\cite{zeng2015optical, choe2016understanding}.
-Periodic driving provides a versatile nonequilibrium tool to design topological band structures \cite{cayssol2013floquet} and many-body phase transitions in low-dimensional materials exposed to such a dressing field.\,\cite{iurov2019peculiar,dey2018photoinduced, tamang2023probing, paul2026emergent,iurov2022floquet}.
-It also modifies the topological properties of its Fermi surface, known as the Lifshitz phase transition.\,\cite{iorsh2024floquet,mohan2018interplay}
+Periodic driving provides a versatile nonequilibrium tool for designing topological band structures \cite{cayssol2013floquet} and many-body phase transitions in low-dimensional materials under such a dressing field.\,\cite{iurov2019peculiar,dey2018photoinduced, tamang2023probing, paul2026emergent,iurov2022floquet}.
+It also modifies the topological properties of its Fermi surface, known as the Lifshitz phase transition.\,\cite{iorsh2024floquet, mohan2018interplay}